How is it possible for me to invest with only $5?

 In the past, individual investors had to buy one or more shares of a stock or ETF (exchange-traded fund) to make an investment.
 If the price of one share was $100, that was the smallest amount an individual investor could buy.

 However, it’s now possible for companies like Stash to buy one share, and split it into parts, or fractional shares.
-So if you want to buy $5 of an ETF share that costs $100, Stash can buy a full share, and have you own just a $5 fraction of that share.
+So if you want to buy $5 of an ETF or single stock that costs $100 per share, Stash can buy a full share, and have you own just a $5 fraction of that share.
 That way, you can make small investments as a way to get started, you can invest in a more flexible way, and you can put more of your money to work.

 we've already answered.

 Now That’s What I Call an Investment!
 ETFs Explained

 You may have heard that Exchange-Traded Funds are a great first investment.
 But what's an ETF?
 We use a helpful analogy to break it down

 Stay up to date on ETFs and learn something new each week.